gaberamolete/XRAIToolkit/README.md

 # Explainable and Responsible AI Toolkit (v3.0 - 2023-09)
 ***Developed by AI&I COE***

-The **DSAI Explainable and Responsible AI (XRAI) Toolkit** is a complementary tool to the [XRAI Guidelines document](https://unionbankphilippines.sharepoint.com/:b:/s/DataScienceInsightsTeam/EbGWZEJkn7REt1zzHspu-xABsLDpD1eD6mgHMjPJypnzdA?e=wm55U7) <change this link to the GitHub link.
+The **DSAI Explainable and Responsible AI (XRAI) Toolkit** is a complementary tool to the [XRAI Guidelines document](https://unionbankphilippines.sharepoint.com/:b:/s/DataScienceInsightsTeam/EbGWZEJkn7REt1zzHspu-xABsLDpD1eD6mgHMjPJypnzdA?e=wm55U7).
 The Toolkit provides a one-stop tool for technical tests were identified by packaging widely used open-source libraries into a single platform, according to ADI/DSAI user needs.
 These tools include Python libraries such as `shap`, `dalex`, `dice-ml`, `alibi`, `netcal`, `aif360`, `scikit-learn`, and UI visualization libraries such as `raiwidgets` and `plotly`.
 This toolkit aims to:
 - Provide a user interface to guide users step-by-step in the testing process;
 - Support certain binary classification and regression models that use tabular data
 - Produce a basic summary report to help DSAI System Developers and Owners interpret test results